 If a reroofing project is in the near future, but you’re not sure how often the roof is accessed and for what reasons, start a log for employees and contractors.
 This data will help your contractor evaluate which roof system best meets your needs.

 If heavy foot traffic cannot be avoided, the roof system should be designed with that in mind.
 SBS modified bitumen roofing or thicker single-ply membranes are usually specified for their durability.
-Thickness of single-ply membranes is indicated by the mil, with 1 mil being equal to 0.001 inch.
-Some of the thickest membranes on the market are 90 mil.
+The thickness of single-ply membranes is indicated by the mil, with 1 mil being equal to 0.001 inches.
+Some of the thickest membranes on the market are 90 mils.

 Dense cover board and insulation are also recommended and will help prevent insulation from being crushed (which reduces its R-value).